-The Land of the Morning Calm
+South Korea - The Land of the Morning Calm

-It's brimming with tourists, a total propaganda exercise and you don't actually get to see much, but it is important to visit as a crucial part of what Korea is today.
-The DMZ itself, either side of the 38th parallel, can be viewed through telescopes, but it is now very foggy and little can be seen except for a stretch of greenery.
-Ironically, (I'm told) this is full of endangered fauna that can escape persecution here.
+Third stop an observation post where the DMZ itself, either side of the 38th parallel, can be viewed through telescopes, but it is very foggy and little can be seen except for a stretch of greenery.
+It suits the sombre mood of the visit.
+This is the most militarized area in the world. .Ironically, (I'm told) this area is full of endangered fauna that can escape persecution here.

-The third stop is at the sad, brand new station building that South Korea intended to use as a tentative initial link with Pyongyang.
+The last attraction is at the sad, brand new station building that South Korea intended to use as a tentative initial link with Pyongyang.
 It cost billions to build, but permission to use the line was refused at the last moment.
 You can see the signpost to the track and use the spanking new toilets, complete with paintings hung on the doors and piped music (Moon-river).
 There are Ministry of Unification posters everywhere and an enthralling (if somewhat biased) documentary film on the history of the conflict and the continuing Cold War.
 As well as being politically frustrating it must be difficult being an isolated peninsula on the Asian land mass.
 They say the north is very poor, with the average salary assessed at 20 dollars.
 They have tours from the north too, at different times of the day, to avoid 'misunderstandings'.

 Gyeongju - The Museum Without Walls

-It's still hot and hazy.
-This area is prettily green and has a slower pace of life.
 Gyeongju is a very historic town known as The Museum Without Walls, as it is peppered with historical monuments.
-Most of them are UNESCO sites that date from the fifth century when this was the capital of the Shilla dynasty and they have been heavily reconstructed.
+Most of them are UNESCO sites that date from the fifth century when this was the capital of the Shilla dynasty, and they have been heavily reconstructed.

+It's still hot and hazy.
+This area is prettily green and has a slower pace of life..
 We visit a delightfully painted Mahayana Buddhist temple and grotto with views across to the mountains.
 There is chanting in several of the halls, the rhythm being maintained using a beater on a wooden fish.
-In Korea the lotus is especially revered, so supplications are made by hanging lanterns to represent these (in China it's wind chimes).
+In South Korea the lotus is especially revered, so supplications are made by hanging lanterns to represent these (in China it's wind chimes).
 Electric bulbs have now replaced the rows of candles.
 It's not quite the same.
 Luckily, it's lotus season and the enchanting lakes are covered with the huge pink and white blooms.

 A Proper Korean Lunch

 Lae informs me that she is buying me a proper Korean lunch.
-We stir fry our own pork with herbs on a hot plate in the centre of the table.
+We stir fry our own pork with herbs, on a hot plate in the centre of the table.
 This is surrounded by so many side dishes, mezze style, that the table would be groaning if this were the Middle Ages.
 I suspect that my stomach will be groaning later at the amount I eat.
 Most of the plates contain different types of vegetables and soups (and pickles of course), but there is also fish and chicken gizzards.
 I am instructed to use large assorted lettuce and cabbage leaves to eat the pork taco style, wrapping the rice and meat with spicy sauces inside the leaves.
 Delicious.
 (Except for the chicken gizzards.)